-A premium of two dollars (\$2.00) shall be paid to employees who work a second shift (after 11:00 am) except for employees working on an overtime basis as an extension of their regular day shift.
-Employees assigned to work second shift will continue to receive the second shift two dollar (\$2.00) premium for temporary day shift assignments of two (2) weeks or less.
+A premium of two dollars and fifty cents (\$2.50) shall be paid to employees who work a second shift (after 11:00 am) except for employees working on an overtime basis as an extension of their regular day shift.
+Employees assigned to work second shift will continue to receive the second shift two dollar and fifty cents (\$2.50) premium for temporary day shift assignments of two (2) weeks or less.
 Employees who are assigned a Monday through Friday shift shall receive time and one-half (1-1/2) for all Saturday work, unless the employee was in leave-without-pay status during that week.